Livre tournois

 The livre tournois ([livʁ tuʁnwa]; lit.
-'Tours pound'; abbreviation: ₶.) was one of numerous currencies used in medieval France, and a unit of account (i.e., a monetary unit used in accounting) used in Early Modern France.
+'Tours pound'; abbreviation: ₶ or £) was one of numerous currencies used in medieval France, and a unit of account (i.e., a monetary unit used in accounting) used in early modern France.

 The 1262 monetary reform established the livre tournois as 20 sous tournois, or 80.88 grams of fine silver.
 The franc à cheval was a gold coin of one livre tournois minted in large numbers from 1360.

 In 1549, the livre tournois was decreed a unit of account, and in 1667 it officially replaced the livre parisis.

 In 1720, the livre tournois was redefined as 0.31 grams of pure gold, and in 1726, in a devaluation under Louis XV, as 4.50516 grams of fine silver.

 It was the basis of the revolutionary French franc of 1795, defined as 4.5 grams of fine silver exactly.

 Circulating currency

 In France, the livre was worth 240 deniers (the "Tours penny").
-The latter were initially minted by the abbey of Saint Martin in the Touraine region of France.
+These deniers were first minted by the abbey of Saint Martin, in the province of Touraine.
 Soon after Philip II of France seized the counties of Anjou and Touraine in 1203 and standardized the use of the livre tournois there, the livre tournois began to supersede the livre parisis (Paris pound) which had been up to that point the official currency of the Capetian dynasty.

 The livre tournois was, in common with the original livre of Charlemagne, divided into 20 sols (sous after 1715), each of which was divided into 12 deniers.

 Between 1360 and 1641, coins worth one livre tournois were minted, known as francs (the name coming from the inscription Johannes Dei Gratia Francorum Rex, [Jean, by the grace of God, King of the French]).
 Other francs were minted under Charles V, Henry III and Henry IV.
 The use of the name "franc" became a synonym for livre tournois in accounting.

 The first French paper money, issued between 1701 and 1720, was denominated in livre tournois (see "Standard Catalog of World Paper Money", Albert Pick).
 This was the last time the name was used officially, as later notes and coins were denominated simply in livres, the livre parisis having finally been abolished in 1667.